 Read more about and register for the “Explore the world’s most advanced digital society” event on September 25 at Gamle Museet, Oslo here.

-In an interview concerning Estonia’s AI strategy for the e-Estonia Briefing Centre’s Youtube channel, Sikkut emphasized the possibility of AI helping in analysis and making better decisions in many really different fields: health, transportation, police work.
+In a recent interview concerning Estonia’s AI strategy for the e-Estonia Briefing Centre’s Youtube channel, Sikkut emphasized the possibility of AI helping in analysis and making better decisions in many really different fields: health, transportation, police work.